-- Ensure there is sufficient supply to reliably meet demand at the current NEM reliability standard, allowing for inter-regional reserve sharing. - Meet legislated and likely policy objectives (in accordance with the scenario definitions). - Observe physical limitations of generation and transmission system. - Account for any energy constraints on resources.
+- Ensure there is sufficient supply to reliably meet demand at the current NEM reliability standard, allowing for inter-regional reserve sharing. - Meet government policies which AEMO must or may consider under National Electricity Rules (NER) 5.22.3(b) in determining the power system needs to be met by the ISP and how the ISP contributes to achieving the national electricity objective (NEO)...). - Observe physical limitations of relevant energy infrastructure affecting the investment needs of the NEM. - Account for any energy constraints on resources.